AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/index.md

 # Handlers

 The handler documentation was originally published by [The Guild] in their [GraphQL Mesh Docs].
-We are republishing it here under the [MIT License] because API Mesh uses an older version of GraphQL Mesh, while the documentation at that site reflects the current version.
+We are republishing it here under the [MIT License] because the API Mesh uses an older version of GraphQL Mesh, while the documentation at that site reflects the current version.
 Additionally, we currently only support a limited set of handlers, transforms, and recipes.

 Handlers, or source handlers, allow you to define sources that provide data to your mesh.
-The following table specifies the handlers supported by API Mesh and the version of each handler:
+The following table specifies the handlers supported by the API Mesh and the version of each handler:

 | Handler | Version |
 |------------|------------|